 Contributions- Active members are required to contribute at rates from 5-9% of their gross regular compensation.
 The percentage rate is keyed to the date upon which an employee's membership commences.
 Members hired after 1978 contribute an additional 2% of annual pay above \$30,000.
 The Department is required to pay into the System its share of the system-wide actuarial determined contribution that is apportioned among the member units based on the actuarial study.
 The actuarially determined Department contribution is an amount, when combined with employee contributions, is expected to finance the cost of benefits earned by the employees during the year, with an additional amount to finance the unfunded liability.
-The Department's required contribution to the System for the year ended December 31, 2015 was \$266,600, which was paid during calendar year 2014.
+The Department's required contribution to the System for the years ended December 31, 2016 and 2015 were \$293,803 and \$266,600, respectively, which were paid during calendar year 2015 and 2014, respectively.

-Pension Liabilities- At December 31, 2015, the Light Department reported a liability of \$4,014,395 for its proportionate share of the net pension liability.
-The net pension liability was measured as of December 31, 2014, and the total pension liability used to calculate the new pension liability was determined by an actuarial valuation as of January 1, 2014.
+Pension Liabilities- At December 31, 2016 and 2015, the Light Department reported a liability of \$4,635,736 and \$4,014,395, respectively for its proportionate share of the net pension liability.
+The net pension liability was measured as of December 31, 2015 and 2014, and the total pension liability used to calculate the new pension liability was determined by an actuarial valuation as of January 1, 2014.
 The Town's proportion of the net pension liability was based on a projection of the Town's long-term share of contributions to the pension plan relative to the projected contributions of all participating member units.
-At December 31, 2014, the Town's proportion was 4.046708%.
-The Department's portion of the net pension liability was based on the percentage of the Department's contributions to the total Town's contributions as of the measured date of December 31, 2014.
-At December 31, 2014, the Department's portion was 16.67062% of the Town's total contributions.
+At the measured date of December 31, 2015 and 2014, the Town's proportion was 3.846862% and 4.046708%, respectively.

+The Department's portion of the net pension liability was based on the percentage of the Department's contributions to the total Town's contributions as of the measured date of December 31, 2015 and 2014.
+At the measured date of December 31, 2015 and 2014, the Department's portion was 16.97743% and 16.67062% of the Town's total contributions, respectively.

-Pension Expense- For the year ended December 31, 2015 the Department recognized a pension expense of \$359,151.
-For the year ended December 31, 2015, the Department reported deferred outflows of resources related to pensions of \$296,217, consisting of the differences between projected and actual investment earnings which amounted to \$2,414 and the amount paid for contributions made subsequent to the measurement date which amounted to \$293,803.
-Additionally, the changes in proportion of differences between employer contributions and proportionate share of contributions are not presented in the initial year of reporting in accordance with GASB Statements #68 and #71.
+Pension Expense- For the years ended December 31, 2016 and 2015 the Department recognized a pension expense of \$623,722 and \$359,151, respectively.
+For the years ended December 31, 2016 and 2015, the Department reported deferred outflows of resources related to pensions of \$792,714 and \$296,217, respectively, consisting of the differences between projected and actual investment earnings which amounted to \$228,913 and \$2,414, respectively, changes of assumptions which amounted to \$171,398 and zero, respectively, the changes in proportion and differences between employer contributions and proportionate share of contributions at the Department level which amounted to \$61,447 and zero, respectively and the amount paid for contributions made subsequent to the measurement date which amounted to \$330,956 and \$293,803, respectively.
+For the years ended December 31, 2016 and 2015, the Department reported deferred inflows of resources related to pensions of \$167,922 and zero, respectively consisting of the changes in proportion and differences between employer contributions and proportion and subsequent to the measurement date which amounted to \$330,956 and \$293,803, respectively.
+For the years ended December 31, 2016 and 2015, the Department reported deferred inflows of resources related to pensions of \$167,922 and zero, respectively consisting of the changes in proportion and differences between employer contributions and proportionate share of contributions at the Plan level.

-The Department's net deferred outflows of resources related to pensions will be recognized in pension expense as follows:
+The Department's net deferred outflows and inflows of resources related to pensions will be recognized in pension expense as follows: